 Concerned about the world's state of affairs?
 Ready to be part of the solution?
 Begin now, start with home.
-Two programs to guide you in making changes in your lifestyle, consumerism, health and well-being, career and livelihood, based on ecological values and Natural Building principles and practices.
-This is designed to support you into creating a life that you, your family and community can feel proud of.
-We now offer two new custom-designed training programs for persons looking for a lifestyle and career change.
-You will have support in adjusting your lifestyle to fit your conscience and to meet the new conditions of the 21st century.
+Let us help guide you in making changes in your lifestyle, consumerism, health and well-being, career and livelihood, based on ecological values and Natural Building principles and practices.
+Create a life that you, your family and community can feel proud of.
+We now offer occassional work trade positions for committed candidates who are willing to put the effort forth to learn great things.

 - PERCEPTION and AWARENESS: of land, surroundings, processes – both ecological and social.
 Industrial consumerism, history, watching Earth turn, conserve cultures.

 - ECOLOGY of HOUSE: local and distant effects of buildings on ecology and society.
 Production and consumption in the home.
 Slowing entropy.